Do you want a job where you can work from home? There are so many online jobs available now, with one of them being proofreading.

 12. SmartBrief

-SmartBrief is a digital media publisher of business news through websites, events, and magazines.
+SmartBrief is a digital media publisher that creates business news content for magazines, websites, and events.

 13. LinkedIn